-This study guide is based on the Story of Pentecost audio recording which is available at faithandenterprise.org/pentecost We recommend that you listen to it, whether as an individual or a group, and then use the following questions as a starting point for your own reflection and prayer.
-If you prefer to read the story, a transcript with scripture references is attached.
+This study guide is based on the Story of Pentecost audio recording, which is available here.
+We recommend that you listen to it, whether as an individual or a group, and then use the questions below as a starting point for your own reflection and prayer.